 Then by default blob storage is: http://myeducbastorage.blob.core.windows.net

-Every Blob Storage account has assigned the container to organize the group of blobs like a directory of the file system.
+Every Blob Storage account has assigned a container to organize the group of blobs like a directory of the file system.
 A single storage account can have an unlimited number of containers.
 While creating container name users have to follow a certain set of rules apart from general rules like length limitation and character restriction.
 The container name used should be a valid DNS name.
 The public can access individual containers if the user makes configuration to allow public access but by default to access the containers require authentication.

-Naming convention of the container needs valid DNS name the URI of the container is as below:
+Naming convention of the container needs a valid DNS name the URI of the container is as below: